-When Annie Derthick arrives at the simulation, tents are set up randomly around an open asphalt play area.
-Some are labeled in English, others aren’t.
-At the entrance sits a pile of household items — clothes, blankets, pots and pans.
-Like people fleeing their homes, Derthick quickly has to decide what to take with her.
+When Annie Derthick arrived at the simulation, tents were set up randomly around an open asphalt play area.
+Some were labeled in English, others weren’t.
+At the entrance sat a pile of household items — clothes, blankets, pots and pans.
+Like people fleeing their homes, Derthick quickly had to decide what to take with her.

 “Oh my gosh what do I need, what do I need… I need shoes,” Derthick said.

-Derthick shoves random items into a pillow case then tries to figure out what to do next.
-She’s pretending to be an 18-year-old who is fleeing forced army service in Eritrea, a small country in northeast Africa.
-She’s given a sheet of paper that describes her situation.
+Derthick shoved random items into a pillow case then tried to figure out what to do next.
+She was pretending to be an 18-year-old who was fleeing forced army service in Eritrea, a small country in northeast Africa.
+She read off a sheet of paper that described her situation.

 “I don’t have a lot of options because crossing into Ethiopia is illegal and I’ll be persecuted,” Derthick said.
 “I can’t go back home because I would be deemed a deserter.”

-So Derthick goes to a camp that’s close enough to the border that it could be hit by mortar shells.
-Her next stop is the registration tent where she receives her food ration card.
+So Derthick role-plays going to a camp that’s close enough to the border that it could be hit by mortar shells.
+Her next stop was the registration tent where she received her food ration card.

 It’s a common problem in the camps – refugees sometimes only know local languages which aren’t used for camp communications, and foreign aid workers can’t always translate.
-Annie encounters the problem again at the medical tent and the food distribution tent.
-Eventually she gets a small bag of uncooked rice from an aid worker.
+Derthick encountered the problem again at the medical tent and the food distribution tent.
+Eventually she got a small bag of uncooked rice from an aid worker.

-DERTHICK: “I didn’t bring anything to cook food with me,” she said, picking up the small bag of grains.
+“I didn’t bring anything to cook food with me,” she said, picking up the small bag of grains.

-DERTHICK: “But I haven’t eaten in several days and all I have is dried rice?”
+“But I haven’t eaten in several days and all I have is dried rice?”
+Derthick interjected.

-As Derthick goes through the simulation she has to give away her toothbrush to get help carrying water.
-Her few remaining possessions are stolen by a corrupt aid worker.
-And she has to find strangers who will let her live with them because the UN refugee agency won’t provide tarps and tent poles to single individuals.
+As Derthick went through the simulation she had to give away her toothbrush to get help carrying water.
+Her few remaining possessions were stolen by a corrupt aid worker.
+And she had to find strangers who will let her live with them because the UN refugee agency wouldn’t provide tarps and tent poles to single individuals.

-Her new friends struggle to construct a small shelter without any instructions, and Derthick can’t help.
-In the simulation, her arm is badly infected but the volunteer doctor won’t arrive for at least a month.
+Her new friends struggled to construct a small shelter without any instructions, and Derthick couldn’t help.
+In the simulation, her arm was badly infected but the volunteer doctor wouldn’t arrive for at least a month.

-Jessica Kovarik is the director of Refugee Assistance and Immigration Services.
-She said people have lots of misconceptions about refugee camps but conditions vary widely.
-Some are meant to be temporary but others, like Dadaab, in northern Kenya, have housed Somali refugees for 25 years.
-Part of it resembles a small, permanent town.
+Jessica Kovarik, the director of Refugee Assistance and Immigration Services, said people have lots of misconceptions about refugee camps but conditions vary widely.
+Some camps are meant to be temporary but others, like Dadaab, in northern Kenya, have housed Somali refugees for 25 years.
+Part of Dadaab resembles a small, permanent town.

-Kovarik said about 60% of refugees aren’t in camps – they’ve moved to urban areas of neighboring countries and have resettled there.
+Kovarik said about 60% of refugees aren’t in camps because they’ve moved to urban areas of neighboring countries and have resettled there.

 “So a lot of people have in their head this misperception that the majority of refugees are in Europe or are they’re coming to countries like the United States and that’s not true,” Kovarik said.
 “The majority of refugees are hosted by lower economically developed countries.
 Countries that are already resource poor and are having challenges with the people who are there currently.”